Hardware

 Trigger Input

 The Pulse Streamer 8/2 has one external trigger input, which can be enabled by software.
-By default, the Pulse Streamer is automatically rearmed after a sequence with a finite number of n_runs has finished.
+By default, the Pulse Streamer 8/2 is automatically rearmed after a sequence with a finite number of n_runs has finished.
 The sequence can be retriggered after the sequence has finished and the retrigger dead-time has passed.
-Triggers that come early are discarded.
-Information about how to configure the trigger functionality of the Pulse Streamer can be found in the Running pulse sequences section
+Triggers that arrive too early are discarded.
+Information about how to configure the trigger functionality of the Pulse Streamer 8/2 can be found in the Running pulse sequences section

 Electrical characteristics: